m-zakeri/lab/docs/en/faq.md

 ???
 Question "How can I participate in the lab?"

     Interested students can submit their resumes along with a brief description of their areas of interest to
     `zakeri@aut.ac.ir`.
-    After review, they may have the opportunity to participate in research projects, software development, or data analysis.
+    After review/interview, they **may** have the opportunity to participate in research projects, software development, or data analysis.

 ???
 Question "Does participation in the lab require specific skills?"